NEWS & VIEWS

 Tax Talk: Excluded Indexed Securities & Tax Reporting for 2022-23

 Apologies to anyone who has been in a room or on a call with me during the last four months, but the most important news is that HMRC have created a new box on the tax return for gains on Excluded Indexed Securities.
-Have a read about how we’ve responded to this here.

 I gave myself a little pat on the back for spotting it back when the new requirement was published.
 Subsequent conversations with contacts across both the tax and wealth management industries have left me convinced that I could have probably been even prouder of myself.
 Why?
 Because very few were aware of the new box or how it would affect clients.

-One underrated aspect of the whole affair has been the very basic problem that an awful lot of people, including qualified tax professionals, simply don’t know what Excluded Indexed Securities are.
+One underrated aspect of the whole affair has been the very basic problem that an awful lot of people – including qualified tax professionals – simply don’t know what Excluded Indexed Securities are.
 Now, this is not to say that we are fantastically smart and much better than everyone else (although Michael’s telling me I should absolutely say that) but that they are simply not a matter that comes across many people’s desks.

 So, what is an Excluded Indexed Security?
 It’s a security whose redemption proceeds on maturity are tied to the value of an underlying asset, whether that be gold, a share in a listed company, or even an index like the FTSE 100.